-I have made this dish for as long as Grumpy and I have been together.
+I have made Shrimp with Squash and Penne for as long as Grumpy and I have been together.
 Saying that, I have made this dish for the last 14 years!
-I can’t believe for as long as I’ve made this and with it being a recipe that was published by allrecipes that I have never blogged it before.
+I can’t believe for as long as I’ve made this that I have never blogged it before.
 Grumpy used to request it regularly and I enjoyed making it because it is a recipe that is on the lighter side.
 I originally made this with Penne, but you can use any pasta shape you have on hand.
 Tonight I used baby bowtie pasta.

 Right now, I am only allowing myself to have a limited serving of carbs and the only actual pasta/bready type carb I am allowing with my dinner.
 Tonight, this was my carb and it was pretty darn delicious if I do say so myself. 🙂